 - 1. Senate floor debate indicates that the language of the bill can be constructed to permit states to ban surface coal mining on Federal lands.
 The House took the opposite view in floor debate.
-Not dealt with in the Conference report.
+Not dealt with, in the Conference report.
 Believed to be a major problem. - 2.
 The Conference adopted a provision prohibiting location of a mining operation in an alluvial valley floor which may prevent expected production and lock up major coal reserves in the West.

-3. Requirements to compensate for interrupted water supplies off-site may make it difficult or impossible for mining operators to obtain bonds at reasonable costs.

-C. Action on changes from vetoed bill identified as "needed to reduce further the potential for unnecessary production impact and to make the legislation more workable and effective".
+- 3. Requirements to compensate for interrupted water supplies off-site may make it difficult or impossible for mining operators to obtain bonds at reasonable costs. - C. Action on changes from vetoed bill identified as "needed to reduce further the potential for unnecessary production impact and to make the legislation more workable and effective".

-Subject & Proposed Change Enrolled Bill 1.
-Antidegradation Delete requirements Adopted 2.
-Abandoned Mine Reclamation Fund .
-Require 50/50 cost sharing Rejected .
-Eliminate grants for privately Uses broadened; owned lands more objectionable 3.
-Interim Program Timing Reduce potential for mining delays Rejected .
-Allow operations under interim permit if regulatory agency acts slowly Partially adopted 4.
-Federal Preemption Encourage states to take up Rejected (aggravated regulatory role by report language).
-5. Surface Owner Consent Rely on existing law Rejected 6.
-State Control over Federal lands in B.1, above)

-7. Funding for Research Centers Delete as unnecessary
+Subject & Proposed Change

+- 1. Antidegradation Delete requirements - 2.
+Abandoned Mine Reclamation Fund Require 50/50 cost sharing - .
+Eliminate grants for privately owned lands - 3.
+Interim Program Timing - .
+Reduce potential for mining delays - Allow operations under interim permit if regulatory agency acts slowly - 4.
+Federal Preemption Encourage states to take up regulatory role - 5.
+Surface Owner Consent Rely on existing law - 6.
+State Control over Federal lands (Now a serious problem - discussed in B.1, above) - 7.
+Funding for Research Centers Delete as unnecessary - 8.
+Alluvial Valley Floors (Now a serious problem - discussed in B.2, above) - 9.
+Designation of areas as unsuitable for mining Expedite review and avoid frivilous petitions